-On January 26, 2021 the Compensation Committee approved unrestricted share awards to Scott A. King - 5,000 Common Shares in connection with his promotion to President, James C. Kerr - 3,000 Common Shares in connection with his promotion to Executive Vice President, and Brigette A. Burnell - 3,000 Common Shares in connection with her promotion to Senior Vice President.
+On February 24, 2022 the Compensation Committee approved RSU awards to Scott A. King - 12,000 Common Shares in connection with his promotion to Chief Executive Officer, and Brigette A. Burnell - 3,000 Common Shares in connection with her promotion to Executive Vice President.
+These RSUs vest pro rata annually over a 3 year vesting period based on continued service by the recipient.